haiwen/seafile-user-manual/en/drive_client/drive_client_2.0_for_windows_10.md

 ### Is it compatible to SeaDrive 1.0?

-SeaDrive 2.0 will use any existing accounts and their metadata (stored under C:\\users\\username\\seadrive\\ folder).
+SeaDrive 3.0 will use any existing accounts and their metadata (stored under C:\\users\\username\\seadrive\\ folder).
 But it will not use the cached files from SeaDrive 1.0.
-So any locally cached files in 1.0 version will not be accessible in 2.0 version.
+So any locally cached files in 1.0 version will not be accessible in 3.0 version.
 You can start SeaDrive 1.0 again to upload the files to server or copy them out.

+### Is it compatible to SeaDrive 2.0?

+Yes.
+SeaDrive 3.0 is fully compatible to SeaDrive 2.0.

 ### How do I clean the cache?